rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-08-11-so-long-to-bitbucket.md

 The best part being Github takes care of running Jekyll for you.
 So, rather than needing to juggle markdown, generation, and html with bitbucket, I can just push the markdown to Github.

+### _config.yml

+When I first pushed the site, nothing was displayed.
+After poking around I noticed `url: "https://rendered-obsolete.bitbucket.io"`, changed it to `url: "https://rendered-obsolete.github.io"`, and pushed the site again.
+Now it displayed, however I'm not really sure if that was necessary or not.

 And with that I bring you [https://rendered-obsolete.github.io/](https://rendered-obsolete.github.io/)!